 Q. In your opinion, what type of person excels in meeting and event planning?

-Somebody with organizational skills, because it is so detailed.
+Somebody with organizational skills, because it’s so detailed.
 A person who has a passion for the hospitality industry because you will be working with a lot of people and using your creative side.
 People feel your passion.
 Continue to always learn, because it is always changing.

 Q. What should students know about the program, or your class, or the industry?

 Walking into the industry, there are unlimited opportunities.
 There are just so many different facets of this industry.
-I always stress to the students that it looks very glamorous because most of the events that you walk into are very glamorous or fun, but there is a lot of hard work behind the scenes.
+I always stress to the students that it looks very glamorous because most of the events you walk into are very glamorous or fun, but there’s a lot of hard work behind the scenes.
 As an example, I’ll go on these site inspections with my client, sometimes involving four or five cities within four or five days.
-And you’re maybe reviewing four to five hotels a day; you walk nonstop and you are on your feet, writing copious notes and taking photos.
+And you’re maybe reviewing four to five hotels a day; you walk nonstop and you’re on your feet, writing copious notes, and taking photos.
 It’s a lot of work.
 Get prepared.